samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_III.md

 # Trainer Road Plan: Traditional Base - High Volume III

+> The high-volume version of the Traditional Base III training phase will have
+> you on the bike 6 times each week for somewhere between 1 to 4 hours with
+> Recovery Week rides ranging from 1.5 to 2 hours.
+>
+> The goals of this training phase expand to include a greater focus on muscular
+> endurance as we focus on turning bigger gears for growing durations by
+> simulating longer climbs, both in & out of the saddle, as well as more
+> straightforward strength endurance work.
+We'll also combine the attributes of
+> previous sprint drills - speed & force - into sprint drills which target rapid
+> acceleration, i.e. power.
+We'll continue the development of your aerobic
+> endurance by reaching the longest AE ride durations of the Traditional Base
+> training plans, and we'll continue to practice the Base I & II efficiency
+> drills.
+>
+> Again, riders focused on improving their time trial performance should
+> consider extending this training phase by 1 week for a total of 5 weeks and
+> ultra-endurance riders should again consider extending this phase by an extra
+> 2 weeks for a total of 6 weeks.

 ## Week 1

 > The first week of Base III will start with an opportunity to assess changes in